Using TimeTask is pretty old way, and is not recommended anymore. Use @Scheduled annotation for the latest and recommended approach.

 2. Extend java.util.TimerTask

-Using this way, we define out timer task by extending java.util.TimerTask and pass it to spring configuration for executing it repeatedly.
+This way, we define our timer task by extending java.util.TimerTask and passing it to the spring configuration to execute it repeatedly.

 <beans>